The Possession of Michael King: Reception

 On Rotten Tomatoes the film has an approval rating of 32% based on reviews from 19 critics.
 On Metacritic it has a score of and 34 out of 100 based on reviews from 10 critics, indicating "generally unfavorable reviews".

 Many film critics criticized the movie for being too overly familiar in how it delivered scares, its found footage aspect, and in its storyline.
 Brian Tallerico for RogerEbert.com panned the film overall, writing "What's so depressing about fare like this is how creatively uninspired it feels to see the same tricks pulled over and over again.
 Horror—true fear—only comes from the unknown, the unexpected, the unexplained.
 There’s never a moment in “The Possession of Michael King” that isn’t telegraphed either by the film itself or from memories of a superior one.
 It is a work that mistakes loud for scary and turns to camera tricks just to keep you awake."

 Twitch Film commented on the movie's familiarity and stated that "While Jung does not necessarily do anything new under the Sun with his jump scares, they are still effective in their execution."
-Matt Donato of We Got This Covered also gave The Possession of Michael King a positive review, stating that he had not expected to enjoy the film as much as he had and singled out Johnson's performance as a highlight.

 Reviews from horror websites were more positive.
 Ain't It Cool News Horror praised Johnson's performance while Shock Till You Drop stated that Jung "gets the most out of the story and his talent".
 Reviewers for Dread Central were split—one praised the film for its twists while the other criticized it for having too many "cheap scares and found footage tropes".